NYU student pleads not guilty in Hawaii albatross killings

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

 The state Department of Land and Natural Resources began investigating after three Laysan albatrosses were found dead last year in Kaena Point Natural Area Reserve.
-There were also 15 destroyed nests with smashed, dead or missing eggs, the department said.
+There were 12 attending adult albatrosses missing, which was concerning because the birds never leave an egg unattended, the department said.
+There were also 15 destroyed nests with smashed, dead or missing eggs, the department added.

 The Laysan albatross is a federally protected species.

 Court documents charging Gutierrez with 14 counts of animal cruelty and other charges say the crimes took place Dec.
 27, 2015.
+He’s also accused of the theft of seabird monitoring cameras and sound equipment valued at $3,100.

 Breiner said last week that his client was camping at Kaena Point with classmates from Punahou School, a prestigious prep school in Honolulu.